weechat/specs.weechat.org/specs/2022-003-fix-unicode-display.md

   - Bug in bars: a single letter "🅸" is displayed, but the number of spaces configured in option `weechat.look.tab_width` is used to compute item length on screen, resulting in display issues.
+  - Bug in bars: the reverse video is applied and disabled even if it was already enabled, and then it is disabled after the char while it should not be.
 - U+0019 to U+001C:
   - WeeChat internal color codes and are never displayed as-is.